mjalleda/Java/Javaassignment/src/Assign1_fundamentalsOne/README.md

 Below are called Access Modifiers:
 Public, Private, Protected, Default, static, final, abstract, strictfp, native
 Notes:
-- The allowed modifiers for the Top level classes are : 1.public 2.default 3. final 4.abstract 5.
-Strictfp, 6: Abstract
+- The allowed modifiers for the Top level classes are : 1.public 2.default 3. final 4.abstract
+- The allowed modifiers for inner level classes are: public, protected, private, default, final, static.
 - The allowed modifiers for the method level are 1.public 2.default 3.
 Private 4.protected 5.
-Final, 6: static 7: Abstract
+Final, 6: static 7: Abstract, 8: native
-- The allowed modifiers for the variables
-- Final, public, protected, default, private and static.
+- The allowed modifiers for the variables : public, protected, default, private, final and static.
 For ex: Package 1 have class1 and class2.
 Package 2 contains : Class3 & Class4.

 **1: Public:** Accessed everywhere (refer to diagram in the notes).
 If public defined in class1, it can be accessed in class2, packag1, and all classed in packag2.